Smithfield (Qld)

 The level of cultural diversity witnessed in Smithfield was found to be above average when compared nationally for a number of language and cultural background related metrics

-Smithfield had a higher cultural diversity than most local markets, with 27.9% of its population born overseas and 18.3% speaking a language other than English at home.
-Christianity was the predominant religion in Smithfield, comprising 43.7% of the population.
-The 'Other' religious category showed an overrepresentation in Smithfield at 1.7%, compared to 0.8% across the rest of Queensland.
+Smithfield's population showed high cultural diversity, with 27.9% born overseas and 18.3% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 43.7%.
+The 'Other' religious category was overrepresented in Smithfield (1.7%) compared to the rest of Queensland (0.8%).

 Frequently Asked Questions - Diversity